Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Accomplishments

 Your privacy and ethical data use are top priorities.
-We have launched the Privacy Management and Data Ethics frameworks to deliver better, faster and smarter digital services.
+We launched the Privacy Management and Data Ethics frameworks to deliver better, faster and smarter digital services.

 Technology and Innovation redesigned Alberta Purchasing Connection to provide a simpler and faster way for buyers and suppliers to access public sector purchasing opportunities.